andresgonzalezarbildi/CodeWars-katas/README.md

 ## Optimizations

-Theres a lot of code that could be refacored and optimized
+Theres a lot of code that could be refactored and optimized

 ## Lessons Learned: